yzong0107/33---Selenium-CPPM-accounting-changes/README.md

-# Important Notes to Users
+# Important Notes for Users

 1. Please do not change the layout of excel templates, i.e. adding columns, deleting columns, changing column names, etc.
 2. Please make sure the input value is valid
 3. Always check the error logs.txt after the program finishes.
-The program should continue running while logs the error.
+The program should continue running while logging the error.